Held annually near the anniversary of his death, the Barry Marshall Memorial Lecture presents an eminent speaker in Theology.

 Barry's main field of study was historical and liturgical, with a special interest in Christian initiation.
 He was a consultant member of the Anglican Liturgical Commission.

-The 2016 Barry Marshall Memorial Lecture will be held on Wednesday, 10 August at 7.30pm.
+The 2017 Barry Marshall Memorial Lecture will be held on Wednesday 9 August at 7.30pm in The Craig Auditorium, the Gateway building.

-Trinity College Theological School is excited to announce that this year's guest lecturer will be the Rev'd Dr Gregory Seach, Warden of Wollaston College in Perth.
+Trinity College is excited to announce that this year's guest lecturer will be presented by Canon Professor Peter Sherlock, Vice-Chancellor, University of Divinity.

 We encourage you to RSVP for the lecture online so that we can plan for numbers.
 Registration is free.
 Any queries please feel free to contact the Theological School administrator.